-As a result, in AC 2022-2023, the target was not met with 49 of 57 (86%) student projects being judged competent or higher in their ability to engage with social and literary history.
-This represents a 6% decrease from AC 2021-2022.
-We have lost significant ground in this category as we have shifted our focus to increased writing instruction to make up for losses there resulting from disrupted education during the COVID-19 pandemic.
+As a result of the changes in AC 2023-2024, the target was not met with 49 of 53 (92.45%) student projects being judged competent or higher in their ability to engage with social and literary history.
+This represents a 6.49% increase from AC 2022-2023.
+This increase is due to increased instruction in social and literary history, as well as workshops on scaffolding learning across all four years of a student's degree progress.